scottish-government-design-system/designsystem.gov.scot/guidance/charts/index.md

 For complex charts with large data sets, give the data in a downloadable format like an Excel spreadsheet.

 If providing separate downloadable image versions of a chart, include the title as part of this image.
 This will ensure the title is not lost when the chart is downloaded, shared, or edited.

+### Programmatically generated charts

+If you're using R to produce charts then it may be helpful to use the [R package - sgplot](https://datasciencescotland.github.io/sgplot/).
+This package, from the Scottish Government, follows best practice guidance to help make your charts accessible.